Hyperfoil/qDup/README.md

      - local
     run-scripts:
      - test-script
-  ALL:
-    setup-scripts:
-     - other-script
 ```
 You can also use `setup-scripts`, `run-scripts`, `cleanup-scripts` as
-top level configuration entries to apply scripts to all hosts but using
+top level configuration entries to apply scripts to all hosts.
-an `ALL` role helps keep all the host to script mappings under one location
+Eventually we plan to support roles without hosts which will apply to
+all hosts but at the moment that is not available

 __states__ a nested map of name : value pairs used to inject variables
 into the run configuration.
 The top level entry must be `run` then the